ECLIPSE108/jekyll-now/mc.md

 To request a teleport to a player, use `/tpa <player>` where `<player>` is the name of the player you want to teleport to.

-To request a player to teleport to you, use `/tpahere <player>` where `<player>` is the name of the player you want to teleported to you.
+To request a player to teleport to you, use `/tpahere <player>` where `<player>` is the name of the player you want to be teleported to you.

 Use `/tpacancel` to cancel an outgoing teleport request.